renovatebot/renovate/lib/modules/datasource/aws-rds/readme.md

 This datasource returns the database engine versions available for use on [AWS RDS](https://aws.amazon.com/rds/) via the AWS API.
+Generally speaking, all publicly released database versions are available for use on RDS.
-These generally track publicly released database versions, though new versions may not be available on RDS for a few weeks or months after their release while AWS tests them, and existing versions may be pulled by AWS if serious problems arise during their use.
+However, new versions may not be available on RDS for a few weeks or months after their release while AWS tests them.
+In addition, AWS may pull existing versions if serious problems arise during their use.

+**AWS API configuration**

-Because the datasource uses the AWS-SDK for JavaScript, you can configure it like other AWS Tools.
+Since the datasource uses the AWS SDK for JavaScript, you can configure it like other AWS Tools.
-You can use common AWS configuration options, for example (partial list):
+You can use common AWS configuration options, for example:

-- Setting the region via `AWS_REGION` (environment variable) or your `~/.aws/config` file
+- Set the region via the `AWS_REGION` environment variable or your `~/.aws/config` file
-- Provide credentials via `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (environment variable) or your `~/.aws/credentials` file
+- Provide credentials via the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables or your `~/.aws/credentials` file
 - Select the profile to use via `AWS_PROFILE` environment variable

-Read the [Developer guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/configuring-the-jssdk.html) for more information on configuration options.
+Read the [AWS Developer Guide - Configuring the SDK for JavaScript](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/configuring-the-jssdk.html) for more information on these configuration options.

 The minimal IAM privileges required for this datasource are: